 Royal icing’s surface will seem hard after about 30 minutes, but it will not be dry right the way through.
-For this reason, you have to be very careful when moving a cake that has intricate piping, as it is quite likely to fall off if it isn’t completely dry.
+For this reason, you must be very careful when moving a cake with intricate piping, as it is quite likely to fall off if it isn’t completely dry.
 It’s better to leave it overnight to dry.

 If applied thinly for flood work on a cookie, it should take around six hours to dry and faster if you have used a fan or a heat gun.
 Make sure they are completely dry before placing them in a package.

 If the flood work is thicker, it will take longer to dry.
 Make an extra cookie using the same thickness of icing so you can test if it’s dry or not.